 Alcohol and Drug Use Statistics in Blaine, MN

-Drug and alcohol misuse have plagued Blaine with addiction, overdoses, and death in recent years.
+Substance abuse has plagued Blaine with addiction, overdoses, and death in recent years.
 Statistics from Anoka County in 2020 showed:2

 A total of 58.21% of opioid deaths involved synthetic opioids, such as fentanyl and fentanyl analogs.